oconnor0/BeaconRoad/CoreRules.md

 You may choose the same activity more than once.
 You can only attempt actions that you're in a position to accomplish.
 If an activity is contingent on another action, resolve that action first.

 A PC can make time for more than two activities, at a cost. **Each additional activity from the list costs** **1** coin or **1** rep. This reflects the time and resulting resource drain while you're "off the clock" and not earning from a score.
-When you complete a new score, you reset and get two “free” activities again.
+When you complete a new score, you reset and get two "free" activities again.

 Activities on the downtime list are limited; normal actions are not.
 During downtime, you can still go places, do things, make action rolls, gather information, talk with other characters, etc. In other words, only activities that are *on the list* are limited.